 Rightfully lauded as a top destination for romance, happily, this volcanic playground actually makes a great family vacation spot, too.
 You can ponder the exceptional setting while on a family-friendly catamaran tour that will take you out to sail the caldera, where you’ll make stops to explore the so-called “Volcano Island,” dip into sulfuric hot springs, and swim in the private bay of Saint Nikolas.

-For more beach time, your kids will adore splashing about on Santorini’s distinctive volcanic beaches, touting almost extraterrestrial landscapes with features like red volcanic rocks or fine black sands (for the latter, try Perivolos Beach).
+For more beach time, your kids will adore splashing about on Santorini’s beaches, touting almost extraterrestrial landscapes with features like red volcanic rocks or fine black sands (for the latter, try Perivolos Beach).

 Or, inspire young history buffs at the island’s archeological wonder at Akrotíri, a “Greek Pompeii” where a prehistoric Minoan civilization was preserved under a cataclysmic volcanic eruption in the 17th century B.C.
 The well-preserved and excavated site will surely activate your kids’ imaginations as they ponder ancient life here, as revealed through glimpses of the settlement’s ancient homes, shops, and artworks—squint a little, and you might even imagine it as the Lost City of Atlantis indeed.